TerjeUrnes/spiral-walk/README.md

 This tool let you walk outwards in a spiral from a given point in a 2D plain.
 The plain can be a 2D matrix or a slice (slabs with one cell thickness) of a 3d volume, or other that takes coordinates as input.

 It's made as an iterator that you use in a for...of loop, as seen in the code block above.
+In that example the result is a 1D list with all the elements in spiral order.

   <br>

 > [!NOTE]
 > It's implemented as vanilla javascript class in a [ECMAscript module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
-> The module is in its most simple form, just remove the `export` key in front of the class definition to use it as a regular class.
+> The module is in its most simple form, just remove the `export` key in front of the class definition to use it as a regular class. <br>
+> All inputs and outputs to this class follows the [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) syntax

   <br>